Smoked cream adds an incredible smoky undertone to a classic Chocolate Pot de Crème. It’s silky, chocolaty, mildly

-It also happened to be berry season, so we decided to also smoke Oregon blackberries, then reduce them into a smoky and sweet sauce to drizzle over the top of the pot de crème, and top with a dollop of smoked whipped cream.
-Holy holy holy friggin moly.
-They were out of this world!
+And if berries are in season, we like to reduce them into a smoky and sweet sauce to drizzle over the top of the pot de crème, and top with a dollop of smoked whipped cream.
+These are out of this world!

 We’ve done several variations of pot de crème.
 Many recipes call for you to bake your custard in a water bath.
 The idea is to allow the mixture to set slowly.
 Allegedly this offers a more even texture.
 I disagree.
 I find that doing this no bake method gets you a very silky smooth and indulgent result.
 Plus it’s quicker!
 We were inspired by recipes such as these ones from the Food Network and Food and Wine Magazine that offered a no bake option.

 And for our event we were cooking for over 60 people, and with only a small oven to work with, baking was not an option.
 This method was perfect for cooking for a large crowd (or small).